 Once you've identified the requested evidence and gathered it, you'll need to respond to the Request for Evidence within the allotted time frame.

 Provide one complete response

 USCIS generally issues only one RFE.
 You need to respond with a single response that thoroughly satisfies the request and supplies all evidence.
 If you fail to adequately respond, USCIS will likely deny your application.
 Address the issues as clearly as possible and provide your answers in one, single response.
 If you are uncomfortable responding to a Request for Evidence, seek assistance from an expert.

 Make it easy for USCIS to understand your response by keeping it short and to the point.
 If the RFE is complex, include a table of contents or document your answer with exhibits.
 Although it is not mandatory, it's a good idea to include a cover letter that itemizes the evidence that you are submitting.
 The cover letter should be short and address the specific components of the RFE, so that you can show the USCIS officer handling your case that you provided all of the requested information.
 Include the RFE on top of your response and include the remaining items in the following order:

 - All requested evidence

-Mail the RFE package to the address specified on the RFE.
-It is also recommended to send your response via U.S. Postal Service Priority Mail or a courier that can track your package.
+Mail the response package to the address specified on the RFE.
+Mail the package via U.S. Postal Service Priority Mail or a courier (e.g. FedEx, UPS or DHL) that can track your package.
 You want to have delivery confirmation so you have proof that you responded in the allowed time frame.

 A Notice of Intent to Deny (NOID) is much more serious than a Request for Evidence.
 A NOID is a negative determination and impending denial.
 It is a formal warning that a USCIS officer reviewed your case and plans to deny it if you are unable to provide more convincing evidence.
 You should take urgent action, generally with the assistance of an immigration attorney, to address the NOID with stronger evidence of your eligibility for the immigration benefit.